markjprice/cs12dotnet8/docs/errata/errata.md

 In the last paragraph, I wrote, "The `3` result is because the 1 bits in `b` were shifted one column into the 2-and 1-bit columns."

 I should have written, "The `3` result is because the 1 bits in `y` were shifted one column into the 2-and 1-bit columns."

+# Page 225 - Where to catch exceptions

+> Thanks to Michael Smith for emailing me about this typo on May 22, 2024.

+I wrote, "You might know that calling an exception could throw one or more types of exception, ..."

+It should be, "You might know that calling a function could throw one or more types of exception, ..."

 # Page 261 - Passing optional parameters